How much should I save in my emergency fund & where?

 How much to save for an emergency fund and more tips

 The car breaks down and needs an expensive repair.
 You lose your job.
 A family member has a medical emergency.
 How will you pay for these unexpected expenses?
 Enter the emergency fund.

 This type of rainy day fund is money you set aside long before there’s an actual crisis.
 (Phew!)
-Having emergency cash in the bank helps you face emergencies without building debt, taking out a high-interest loan or paying penalties to withdraw retirement funds.
+Having emergency cash in the bank could help you face emergencies without building debt, taking out a high-interest loan or paying penalties to withdraw retirement funds.1

 Don't have emergency money yet?
 You're not alone.
-69% of Americans have less than $1,000 in savings, and 34% have nothing saved at all.1 If you’ve decided your emergency fund begins today, congrats!
+If you’ve decided your emergency fund begins today, congrats!
 These tips can help you get started.